-As you proudly watch your child learn to walk across the floor, you start thinking about how quickly she’s growing.
+As you proudly watch your child learn to walk across the floor, you start thinking about how quickly they've grown.
 And it hits you, college will be coming up quick, too!
-Start saving for her higher education expenses as soon as possible and use a 529 plan to place those funds for all the tax advantages it offers.
+Start saving for their higher education expenses as soon as possible and use a 529 plan to place those funds for all the tax advantages it offers.
 Here are some of your own steps to take.

 Best sources for 529 information

 Need a place to start doing research on 529 college savings plans?
 Head over to an unbiased source of 529 college savings plan information – Saving For College.
 This site provides 529 plan rankings, calculators, and informative articles on college savings, scholarships, and financial aid.
 Additionally, Morningstar, an independent investment research company also evaluates the nation’s 529 college savings plans; here’s their most recent findings.
 Another resource, College Savings Plan Network, can help you to compare multiple state plans.
 You should always check out your state’s 529 plan, as there may be an added tax incentive to save in it.

 529 plan tax advantages

 For instance, with Ohio’s 529 Plan, CollegeAdvantage, Ohio residents who contribute to an Ohio 529 account can deduct up to $4,000 per beneficiary, per year, in contributions from their taxable state income.
 However, you can also contribute more than $4,000 in a year.
 Contributions over $4,000 per beneficiary, per year, may simply be carried forward to future tax years, until all of your contributions are fully deducted.

 What are the other tax benefits?
 Established by Section 529 of the Internal Revenue Code, these college savings plans encourage parents to save their children’s future higher education costs in a tax-advantaged manner.
 The tax benefits are:

 - Tax-free earnings, so all investment growth is yours to cover higher education costs.